 - If you are applying:

-- as a specialist physician (NOC 3111) or general practitioner/family physician (NOC 3112), the Medical Council of Canada must do your educational credential assessment,
+- as a specialist physician (NOC 3111) or general practitioner/family physician (NOC 3112), the Medical Council of Canada must do an educational credential assessment only for your primary medical diploma,

 - as a pharmacist (NOC 3131), the Pharmacy Examining Board of Canada must do your educational credential assessment,